Introduction to Spatial Data Analysis

-This textbook is currently written and aims at students and researchers without any prior knowledge of spatial data analysis.
+This textbook aims at students and researchers without any prior knowledge of spatial data analysis.

 This book will cover all necessary steps for novice users to get started with spatial data analysis.
 The basics of spatial data (vector, raster, layers, coordinate systems etc.) are covered, as well as actually needed steps to collect field data, convert them into spatial formats, combine it with other spatial data and analyze this data.

 All steps will be done in QGIS, an open source graphical user interface for spatial data.
+All fundamental steps to achieve a first spatial data analysis project are outlined with clear explanations and screenshots of the software.
 The book will end with a first introduction into spatial data analysis with the command line, introducing R.

-This book is ends where the already published book “Remote Sensing and GIS for Ecologists” starts.
+This book ends where the already published book “Remote Sensing and GIS for Ecologists” starts.

-- introduction to spatial data, types and common tasks eg projection
+introduction to spatial data, types and common tasks such as projection,